Anti-Dialectics For Absolute Beginners

 [Among the elements of dialectics are the following:] [I]nternally contradictory tendencies…in [a thing]…as the sum and unity of opposites….
 [E]ach thing (phenomenon, process, etc.)…is connected with every other….
 [This involves] not only the unity of opposites, but the transitions of every determination, quality, feature, side, property into every other….
 [Lenin (1961), p.221.
 Emphases in the original.]

-This Totality has developed over billions of years under the control and operation of a series of laws discovered (in their more modern form) by a leading German Philosopher, Georg Wilhelm Friedrich Hegel (1779-1831).
-However Hegel was an Idealist (he was also a devotee of Christian and Hermetic Mysticism); that is, he considered that what we take to be the material world is dependent on an underlying non-material reality, a World of Ideas.
+This Totality has developed over billions of years under the control and operation of a series of laws discovered (in their more recent form) by a leading German Philosopher, Georg Wilhelm Friedrich Hegel (1779-1831).
+However Hegel was an Idealist (and he was also a devotee of Christian and Hermetic Mysticism); that is, he considered that what we take to be the material world is fundamentally dependent on an underlying non-material reality, a World of Ideas.
 In fact, this 'hidden world' was merely a form and expression of the development of 'God's' knowledge of 'Himself'.

 [How that works is best left to one side for now!]

-Throughout history, ruling elites and their ideologues have generally viewed 'reality' this way: the world we see around us isn't the 'real' world -- the 'really real' world is a world of ideas lying out of sight, underlying 'appearances', accessible to 'thought' alone.
-The main difference here is that the vast majority of traditional theorists regarded 'reality' as fundamentally changeless, despite appearances to the contrary, whereas Hegel saw it as fundamentally developmental.
+Throughout history, ruling elites and their ideologues have generally viewed 'reality' this way: the world we see around us isn't the 'real' world; on the contrary, the really real world is a world of ideas lying out of sight, underlying 'appearances', accessible to 'thought' alone.
+The main difference here is that the vast majority of traditional theorists regarded 'reality' as fundamentally changeless, despite appearances to the contrary, whereas Hegel saw it as fundamentally developmental, based on 'God's' developing 'knowledge' of 'Himself'.

 Nevertheless, Hegel's theory was taken up by Marx and Engels, who, so legend has it, stripped away its mystical, Idealist outer layer and put its "rational kernel" to work in their theory of human history, the class struggle and social change.
 For them, the world of ideas was just a "reflection" of the material world in the minds of men and women -- indeed, as Rob Sewell pointed out.

-Engels later re-formulated this "rational kernel" and applied it to the entire universe.
+Engels later re-formulated this "rational kernel" and projected it onto the entire universe.
 The greatly expanded theory that emerged subsequently came to be known as "Dialectical Materialism" [DM].
 In his hands, and in those of subsequent dialecticians, DM taught that the development of nature and society is governed by a number of inter-related laws, several of which are outlined below.

 Law One: Quantity And Quality [Q«Q]